Timiș 2: In Timișoara

-It is important to note that the numbering started from 230 because trams that were numbered 210 to 229 were Electroputere V54s.
+The numbering started from 230 because trams that were numbered 210 to 229 were Electroputere V54s.

 In other cities

 "Export" to other cities began in 1975, at first starting with Oradea and Brăila, followed by Galați in 1977.
 Because of import restrictions imposed once with the austerity measures that hit Romania in the 1980s, the import of Tatra T4R trams ended in 1981.
 Arad and Iași were the most affected by this decision, because they still needed a modern tram to replace the older ones (the towns were importing Tatras since 1974 and 1978 respectively).
 To come up with a solution, metre gauge versions were introduced in the affected towns in 1981, also including Sibiu in 1985 to 1987.
 Also in the 1980s, due to the "electrification" programme of the Romanian transport companies, more trams were introduced.
 While the Timiș 2 trams were successful from the early years, they entered a fierce competition with Bucharest's V2A and V3A articulated tramcars.
 Below is a list of tramcars that were "exported" to other cities :